Bookkeeping 101

 • What was purchased or sold

 For each transaction there is a debit and a credit.
-When assets are increased, they are considered debits.
-When liabilities or equity is increased, these are considered credits.
-Note that the credit and debit must be equal and thus balance each other out.
+They must be equal and thus balance each other out.

 For example, if a business buys a computer and pays with cash, recording the transaction involves making two entries:

-Accounting software uses automated double-entry bookkeeping that automatically determines both sides of each entry based on the type of transaction being recorded.
-As a result, the bookkeeper doesn’t have to worry about remembering what to debit or credit.
-Businesses relying on spreadsheets to record financial transactions must make sure to enter two entries for every transaction.
+Accounting software uses automated double-entry bookkeeping.
+It automatically determines both sides of each entry based on the type of transaction being recorded.
+So, the bookkeeper doesn’t have to worry about remembering what to debit or credit.

 What is the single-entry system?

-Single-entry bookkeeping can be used by very small businesses with few assets or liabilities and that primarily deal in cash.
+Single-entry bookkeeping can be used by very small businesses with few assets or liabilities, and that primarily deal in cash.
 But it isn’t generally advisable as it doesn’t record sufficient information and can’t be used to generate financial statements.

 What is a ledger?